ut-padas/rchol/c++/README.md

 The METIS library is required in order to compile c++ codes for the parallel rchol() routine.
 Please fill **METIS_INC** and **METIS_LIB** variables in the makefile with the METIS header directory and the library directory, respectively.

-The Intel TBB memory allocator can be liked to automatically replace malloc and other C/C++ functions for better performance.
+The Intel TBB memory allocator can be liked to automatically replace malloc and other C/C++ functions for better performance with multiple threads.
 Please fill **TBB_MALLOC_PROXY** variable in the makefile.